jagan-p-ramdas/SQL-LAYOFF-EDA/README.md

 FROM Company_Year_Rank
 WHERE ranking <= 5;
 ```
-2023: Amazon had the most layoffs.
+-- 2023: Amazon had the most layoffs.

-2024: Intel led in layoffs.
+-- 2024: Intel led in layoffs.

-2025 (first three months): Meta had the most layoffs.
+-- 2025 (first three months): Meta had the most layoffs.

 ## **Conclusion**

-This SQL exploratory analysis provided insights into:
+**This SQL exploratory analysis provided insights into:**

 Companies, industries, and countries most affected by layoffs.